openapi-library/OpenAPIValidators/packages/jest-openapi/README.md

 - Supports `$ref` in response definitions (i.e. `$ref: '#/definitions/ComponentType/ComponentName'`)
 - Informs you if your OpenAPI spec is invalid
 - Supports responses from `axios`, `request-promise`, `supertest`, `superagent`, and `chai-http`
-- Bundled with a TypeScript Declaration File for [use in TypeScript projects](#using-this-plugin-in-a-typescript-project)
 - Use in [Jest](#usage), or use our [sister package](https://github.com/openapi-library/OpenAPIValidators/tree/master/packages/chai-openapi-response-validator#readme) for Mocha and other test runners that support Chai

 ## Contributing ✨